iRobotEducation/create3_docs/docs/setup/discovery-server.md

 ## Configure Other Devices as Super Clients
 When using a discovery server with a Create® 3 Robot, all other devices connected to the discovery server must be set up as super clients in order to communicate with the Create® 3 Robot.
+Other devices could be any device that runs ROS 2 and wants to communicate with the Create® 3 Robot.

 1. Before starting, stop the ROS 2 Daemon with `ros2 daemon stop`.